Exporting

 |---|---|---|

-A file picker dialog opens, filtered for .fig files.
+A file picker dialog opens, filtered for .fig and .pen files.
 On the desktop app, this uses the native OS dialog.

 Saving Files